DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 <hr class="section-rule">

-## Part II: The representations are close
+## Part II: The learned representations stay close

-Loss-level closeness is useful, but it does not by itself imply similar learned geometry.
-A small objective gap could still drive optimization in different directions.
-The second paper addresses this directly.
+Loss-level closeness is informative, but it does not by itself imply similar learned geometry.
+Two nearby objectives can still drive optimization in meaningfully different directions.
+The second paper addresses this point directly.

 ### Shared-randomness coupling

-Consider training CL and NSCL under shared randomness: same initialization, same mini-batches, same augmentations.
+Consider training DCL and NSCL under shared randomness: same initialization, same mini-batches, same augmentations, and the same hyperparameters.
 The only difference between the two runs is the objective.

 To compare the learned representations, define the cosine similarity matrix